signeskuldbol/color-perception/README.md

         - empty_files: participant files with no log rows found
         - discarded_level_attempts: structurally incomplete attempts or attempts removed due to filtering.

 Then open "analyse_and_plot_data" and run that.
-This creates plots for the data and performs analasys of the data.
+This creates plots for the data and performs analasys of the data that can be found in the "statistical_analysis" file.

 Expected project structure: